MoriahI-NU/concurrency/README.md

 # Concurrency

 ## The Goal
-This experiment compares two similar programs whose aim is to train two predictive models.
+This experiment compares two similar programs aiming to train two predictive models.
 One program has each model running one after the other ("sequential.exe") and another program was written to be identical EXCEPT that it introduces concurrency where the models are trained essentially at the same time.

 ## Data and Models
 The data used comes from the Boston Housing Study ("boston.csv").
 It includes multiple variables that could affect the median price of homes.